Index to this Page

 I suppose we all remember our mother telling us not to stick things in the wall socket, and not to put our fingers in the light socket.
 Hopefully we all learned from this.
-Because AC Electricity is very common.
+Because Alternating Current (AC) electricity is very common.
 Like gasoline, we use it all the time, and although it is dangerous, we become complacent.
 What we have in our homes is installed in a way to keep us safe from harm.
 Alternating current systems are very dangerous.
 If you have the slightest doubt about your knowledge and ability to understand them and install them correctly, don't.
 Hire a professional.

-I strongly recommend you hire a marine engineer, naval architect or certified marine electrician to help you design your AC system for your boat, and have a certified marine electrician install it.
+I strongly recommend you hire a marine engineer, naval architect, or certified marine electrician to help you design your AC system for your boat, and have a certified marine electrician install it.
 By certified I mean, they have passed the ABYC certification course for marine electrical systems.
 I cannot emphasize this enough.
 An electrician may be very competent at his job and may have installed wiring in thousands of homes.
-But AC on boats is NOT the same as AC on shore.
+But AC circuits on boats are NOT the same as AC on shore.
 There are significant differences.
 So make sure you hire someone who has passed the ABYC certification exam.

 Please forgive my attempts to scare you.
-I am a bit of a purist and frankly, would prefer to have a strictly DC system.
+I am a bit of a purist and frankly I would prefer to have a strictly DC system.
 But most boats over 25 feet today have AC systems on board.
 This is mainly for convenience because they can then use AC appliances and air conditioning.
 If installed and maintained properly AC can be safe and reliable.
 The key is installing it correctly and maintaining it properly.

 Things that are most important in installing an AC System: